darma valley

 Darma Valley, Uttarakhand

-Located in the Pithoragarh district in the Kumaon region, Darma Valley is formed by the Darma river.
+Located in the Pithoragarh district in the Kumaon region, Darma Valley is formed by the Darma River.
 The valley starts near a village called Dave with the Sino-Indian border on one side.

 The entire Darma Valley has 13 villages with a population of fewer than 1200 people.
 Most of the local people either make money out of cultivation or livestock.
 The younger generation mostly works in the nearby village of Dharchula and other areas in the Pithoragarh district.
 Buckwheat, potatoes and peas are a few major crops in the region.